Beet of the Wild

 Instructions

-• First, preheat your oven to 300°F and line a baking sheet with parchment paper.
+• First, preheat your oven to 300°F and line a baking sheet with parchment paper or grease it with a bit of extra coconut oil.

-• Next, stir in 3 tablespoons of coconut oil and 2 tablespoons of pure maple syrup.
+• Next, stir in the melted coconut oil and pure maple syrup.
 Mix well, making sure the oats are evenly coated.

 The coconut will begin to brown first, and the oats will take on a slight golden hue.
-Don't worry if they don't look toasty enough, they will continue to cook and crisp up as they cool.
+Don't worry if they don't look toasty enough.
+They will continue to cook and crisp up as they cool.
+You don't want to overcook the granola (as I have done plenty of times) to avoid a burnt flavour.

 Notes